joshlim01/joshlim01/README.md

-### Hi there, I'm Josh!
-Nice to meet you! 👋

-My name is Josh, I'm an Engineering Physics student at the University of British Columbia.
+### Hi there, my name is Josh, I'm an Engineering Physics student at the University of British Columbia. 👋

 <!--
 **joshlim01/joshlim01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.